heweiwei/Picture-matching/README.md

 picture-matching
 ===
-this is a game,we called "连连看" in chinese.
+This is a game,we called "连连看" in chinese.

-picture-matching contains a server and a client.so users can play together through the Internet. how to run
+Picture-matching contains a server and a client, so users can play together through the Internet.
+How to run
 ------------
 * start server
 * modify /client/set.ini